dhammadipdk/Trusted_but_Tainted/README.md

-# Trusted but Tainted Enrollment
+# Trusted but Tainted

-Official implementation of:
+**Official implementation of:**

 **Trusted but Tainted: Enrolment Perturbations that Undermine Morphing Attack Detection and Face Recognition**

+Accepted at **ICPR 2026**.

 ---

 ## Overview

-This repository provides a complete pipeline for evaluating the robustness of face recognition systems against adversarial perturbations in the context of:
+This repository provides a complete pipeline for evaluating the robustness of face recognition systems against adversarial enrolment perturbations in the context of:

 * Differential Morphing Attack Detection (D-MAD)
 * Generalized Morph Attack Potential (GMAP)